 Blanca who was arrested by Malilipot police admitted to the crime and confessed that he sold the 25 kilos bell in a local junk shop in Legazpi City at the price of PhP2,500.00.

 The Legazpi City junk shop owner also admitted that they bought a bell however, the bell was already delivered in Manila Malilipot police said..

-The missing church bell which bears the date of December 30, 1849 is among the cherished religious icon of the people of Barangay San Jose who is soon to be declared as parish, a local resident said.
+The missing church bell which bears the date of December 30, 1849 is among the cherished religious and cultural icon of the people of Barangay San Jose who is soon to be declared as parish, a local resident said.